Chisanan232/PyMock-Server/docs/command-line-usage/subcmd-pull.md

 ## ``--source`` or ``-s`` <API document URL\>

-Set the source where it should try to get the API documentation configuration and convert it as **_PyMock-API_** format configuration.
+Set the source that is the endpoint of OpenAPI document it would try to get the API documentation configuration and convert it as **_PyMock-API_** format configuration.

 It receives a string value about the host address or URL path.